orelz890/OOP_Ex/README.md

 2. An elevator can not wait for a passenger more then the open doors time.
 3. All the elevators start position is on the 0 floor(LEVEL).
 4. The elevator has no passengers limit.
-5.

-The "Offline" algo will run through all the calls and calculate who is the most afficient elevator. by running through all the elevator in the building and ask how much time does it take to this specific elevator to complete the current call.
+The "Offline" algorithem will run through all the calls, and calculate which elevator is the most afficient elevator.
+By running through all the elevators in the building and asking, how much time does it take to this specific elevator to complete the current call.
-The calculation will consider the open/close time + start/stop time multiplied by the number of passengers on it for eatch stop, plus the time it takes to get to src and from src to dst.
+The calculation will consider the open/close time + start/stop time multiplied by the number of passengers on it, for eatch stop.
+Plus the time it takes to get to src and from src to dst.
 If the answer is lower than the currnt most afficient elev, update the most afficient.
+Update the current call allocate_to value to the most afficient.
+When the algorithem has finished, we are left with an updated call list. last, make an updated csv file containing the answers.